DanielBrito/testing-studies/README.md

 I've decided that is extremely important for me to learn more about this topic, so I'll be exploring some tools and techniques to help me in this journey.

+These examples cover different aspects of several development tools and concepts.
+So, I've decided to maintain this repository in order to use it as a personal studying resource.

+---

+## Unit Tests

 According to [Wikipedia](https://en.wikipedia.org/wiki/Unit_testing):

 _**Unit tests** are typically automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.
 In procedural programming, a unit could be an entire module, but it is more commonly an individual function or procedure.
 In object-oriented programming, a unit is often an entire interface, such as a class, but could be an individual method.
 By writing tests first for the smallest testable units, then the compound behaviors between those, one can build up comprehensive tests for complex applications._